 I joined Memorial Sloan Kettering’s rehabilitation team in 2001.
 My expertise is in treating patients with cognitive dysfunction and arm impairments as a result of cancer treatment.
-I am adept at using functional cognitive measures to address occupational performance, and at modifying equipment and fabricating specialized splints to optimize arm function.
+I am adept at using functional cognitive measures to address occupational performance and at modifying equipment and fabricating specialized splints to optimize arm function.
 In addition to speaking nationally on these topics, I have advocated for recognizing the unique role of occupational therapy in cancer care through the American Occupational Therapy Association.
-I coauthored an educational CD titled Occupational Therapy’s Unique Contributions to Cancer Rehabilitation to promote this awareness.
-I earned my BA degree in occupational therapy from the University of New Hampshire and an MA degree from Quinnipiac University.
+I coauthored an educational CD titled “Occupational Therapy’s Unique Contributions to Cancer Rehabilitation” to promote this awareness.
+I earned a bachelor’s degree in occupational therapy from the University of New Hampshire and a master’s degree from Quinnipiac University.
 My career in occupational therapy began at Cabrini Medical Center.